winglang/winglibs/sns/README.md

 # sns

-This library allows you to interact with the AWS SNS Service
+This library allows you to interact with the AWS SNS Service.

 ## Prerequisites